spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

    *  For EKS only, select to import from an existing node group.
 3. Click **Continue**.

 When you select Import, a one-time process occurs.
 Import copies values from the cloud provider node group entity to the Ocean configuration.
 Later, there is no active connection between these two entities.
-Ocean will provision new VMs, not as part of a managed Kubernetes service of node group entities.
+Ocean will provision new instance types, not as part of a managed Kubernetes service of node group entities.

-Review all of the parameters and update them if necessary before saving.
+4. Review all the virtual node group parameters (listed below) and update if necessary before saving.

-If you are configuring manually, see [New virtual node group Page]()

-### New Virtual Node Group

-1. On the New Virtual Node Group page, enter the virtual node group parameters you want to customize.
-Parameters left blank use values from the default VNG, as indicated in the illustration below.
+>**Note**: Parameters left blank use values from the default virtual node group.
-2. After customizing the virtual node group, click **Save**.
-The VNG parameters are described below.

 ![create-custom-vng](https://github.com/user-attachments/assets/1dd6db4f-b7e5-40fa-a5d9-26680179a59e)

 ## Configuration Parameters